From Eigenvalues to the Spectrum

 with the Laplace-Beltrami operator on a manifold.

-On a compact Riemannian manifold (or on a bounded domain with appropriate boundary conditions),
+On a compact Riemannian manifold (or on a bounded domain with appropriate boundary

-the negative Laplace-Beltrami operator \(-\Delta\)
+conditions), the negative Laplace-Beltrami operator \(-\Delta\) is a

-is a positive self-adjoint unbounded operator with compact resolvent \((-\Delta + I)^{-1}\).
+positive self-adjoint unbounded operator with compact resolvent \((-\Delta + I)^{-1}\).

-to its compact self-adjoint resolvent yields an orthonormal basis of eigenfunctions \(\{e_n\}\) for \(L^2\) on the manifold; these are
+nevertheless yields an orthonormal basis of eigenfunctions \(\{e_n\}\) for \(L^2\) on the

-simultaneously eigenfunctions of \(-\Delta\), with eigenvalues
+manifold.
+These are simultaneously eigenfunctions of \(-\Delta\), with eigenvalues

-\(0 = \lambda_0 \leq \lambda_1 \leq \cdots \to \infty\).
+\(0 \leq \lambda_0 \leq \lambda_1 \leq \cdots \to \infty\).

-geometry of the manifold, precisely as the Fiedler vector captures the main partition
+of the manifold, precisely as the Fiedler vector captures the main partition of a graph in

-of a graph in the discrete case.
+the discrete case.

 From Graphs to Manifolds: The Convergence

-As the number of data points \(N \to \infty\) and the graph becomes denser,
+As the number of data points \(N \to \infty\) and the graph becomes denser, the

-Laplace-Beltrami operator on the underlying data manifold.
+operator on the underlying data manifold.
+The eigenvectors of the graph Laplacian converge

-the continuous operator.
-This is the rigorous justification for spectral clustering:
+to the eigenfunctions of the continuous operator.
+This is the rigorous justification

-object has the orthogonal eigenfunction structure we need.
+continuous object has the orthogonal eigenfunction structure we need.

 Application 3: The Bridge to Mercer's Theorem and RKHS

-Consider a continuous, Hermitian (\(K(x,t) = \overline{K(t,x)}\)), positive semi-definite kernel
+Consider a continuous, Hermitian (\(K(x,t) = \overline{K(t,x)}\)),

-\(K : [a,b] \times [a,b] \to \mathbb{C}\).
-The integral operator
+positive semi-definite kernel \(K : [a,b] \times [a,b] \to \mathbb{C}\).
+The integral

 \[